franklx/cleditor/README.md

 This repository is in sync with the zip files available on the official site.

-Revisions dubbed X.X.X.Y add following features:
+Revisions dubbed X.X.1XX add following features:

 * Bootstrap compatibility (buttons);
 * Button images using CSS (instead of imagesPath/imageUrl);